What is a Data Lake?

 The purpose of a data lake, a capacious and agile platform is to hold all the data of an enterprise at a central platform.
 By this, we can do comprehensive reporting, visualization, analytics, and eventually glean deep business insights.

 How is the working of a data lake different from a data warehouse?

 A broad understanding is that a data warehouse is a fully schematized data storage and processing platform whereas a data lake is more fluid in its working as the name suggests.
 Given below are the few steps which are done differently in a data warehouse versus a data lake:

-In a data warehouse, first you define metadata, and then you add data to it, but in data lake first, you ingest data and then define the metadata around it.
+In a data warehouse, first, you define metadata, and then you add data to it, but in a data lake, first, you ingest data and then define the metadata around it.
 In this way, you can assign multiple metadata tags to the same data set.

 A data warehouse can scale up to few terra bytes whereas in a data lake you can store up to few petabytes of data.